The Sneakerverse’s Affair With the Digiscape

 KC3

 The latest big digital signing from the sneakerverse was Kai Cenat.
 The streamer announced his partnership through one of his Twitch where he has over 12 million followers, ‘I would like to announce that we are officially a part of the Nike family.
 This has been a long time waiting’.
-KC3 then went on to help debut the ‘Low Poly’ as part of Nike’s imprint.
-The has rolled out a plethora of special projects with a promise to blend innovation with tradition.
+KC3 then went on to help debut the ‘Low Poly’ as part of Nike’s imprint, which is expected to be the first of many special projects promising to blend innovation with tradition.
 In a three-dimensional recreation of his room, Kai gave the world its first look at the new Air Max 1 inspired by gaming.

 The Kai Cenat signing seems to be only the start of the relationship between sneakers and streamers.
 Recently, it was rumoured that ever-popular streamer IShowSpeed could be getting a Nike deal after he said he would stop wearing his iconic .
 Despite people claiming Esports is dying, the initial boom has now weaned and remained at a consistent pace, making it ripe for more sportswear brands to get involved.
 While no single brand dominates the digispace right now, the evolution of the internet, especially the increasing popularity of streamers, will see more brands tap further into the matrix.